 2. Shop at the Lower End of Your Price Range

 Then when you know your realistic price range, another way to make sure you don’t get in over your head when buying a house in Metro Detroit Michigan is to shop at the lower end of your price range.
 You don’t have to spend as much as your pre-approval indicates you can.
 Better to allow yourself some financial breathing room than to stretch yourself to the limit.
 Those in the industry recommend shopping at the lower end of your price range because “you free up extra cash for things like remodeling and new furniture.
 Instead of feeling stretched when the mortgage payment is due, you can rest easy in your wonderful new home.”

 3. Be Aware of the Additional Costs

-Also, to make sure you don’t get in over your head when buying a house in Bloomfield HIlls , you need to be aware of the many other costs.
+Also, to make sure you don’t get in over your head when buying a house in Metro Detroit Michigan, you need to be aware of the many other costs.
 For you will wind up paying for a lot more than just your monthly mortgage payment.